 Hooke’s microscope shared common features with early telescopes: an eyecup to maintain the correct distance between the eye and eyepiece, separate draw tubes for focusing, and a ball and socket joint for inclining the body.
 For the optics, Hooke used a bi-convex objective lens placed in the snout, combined with an eyepiece lens and a tube or field lens.
 Unfortunately, the combination caused the lenses to suffer from significant chromatic and spherical aberration, yielding very poor images.
 He attempted to correct the aberrations by placing a small diaphragm into the optical pathway to reduce peripheral light rays and sharpen the image, but this only resulted in very dark samples.
 So he passed light generated from an oil lamp through a glass filled with water to diffuse the light and illuminate his specimens.
 But the images remained blurred.1 Micrographia is the first scientific best seller and is credited for coining the term cell.

-The 18th century was filled with technical innovations which enabled the further production and improvements on microscopes.
+During the 18th century, the history of the microscope was filled with technical innovations which enabled the further production and improvements on microscopes.
 Microscopy became very popular among scientists.

 In 1830, the prototype for the Compound Microscope was created when Joseph Jackson Lister created a way to reduce spherical aberration, known as the chromatic effect, by combining multiple weak lenses without blurring the image, as opposed to lenses with higher magnifications.

 In 1872, the research director of the Zeiss Optical Works, Ernst Abbe, developed the Abbe Sine Condition, a mathematical formula that allows for maximum resolution in a microscope.

 Modern Microscopes of the 20th Century and Beyond